 \subsection{$d_{\text{close}} = 1.0$ --- Closure Threshold}

 A signal may only be retired when its Euclidean distance from the origin falls below $d_{\text{close}} = 1.0$.
 On the $[0, 10]$ field this corresponds to coordinates near $(0.70, 0.70)$, since $\sqrt{0.70^2 + 0.70^2} \approx 0.99 < 1.0$.
-The threshold ensures closure requires genuinely low concern on both dimensions simultaneously, genuinely low concern across both dimensions, preventing closure when only one axis has dropped.
+The threshold ensures closure requires genuinely low concern on both dimensions simultaneously, preventing closure when only one axis has dropped.
 The value 1.0 is the smallest round number enforcing this dual-axis condition without being so restrictive that well-managed signals cannot be retired.